 Somewhat surprisingly, this is probably the hardest question to answer, so let’s get it out of the way first!

 Rings, for better or worse, are like blue jeans in that there’s no reliable, universal sizing system.
 One maker’s rings might fit completely different from that of another.
-Even if two shops are using the exact same measuring tool (known in the industry as a mandrel), one of them may determine ring size based on where the ring’s outer edge falls on the mandrel, while another uses the middle of the ring’s width to determine its size.
+Even if two shops are using the exact same measuring tool (known in the industry as a mandrel), there are differences in tooling which cause differences in the stated size.
+Also, one shop may determine ring size based on where the ring’s outer edge falls on the mandrel, while another uses the middle of the ring’s width to determine its size.
+To compound matters, the width of the ring and its interior profile will also impact the final fit.

 This is why we strongly recommend that anyone seeking an engagement ring or wedding band work with a local brick-and-mortar jewelry store instead of ordering online.
 Any reputable shop will have measuring tools that can help you determine your size in their particular system.
-Many will even offer temporary sizer rings.
-These rings, intended to be worn for a week or two in the same way that you’ll wear your wedding band (all day, every day in most cases), allow you to see how your permanent ring will fit when your hands expand or contract depending on temperature, diet, and the like.
+Our shop in Ann Arbor, Michigan, for example, offers a sizer system, wherein you wear a temporary sizer ring as a real life "test drive".
+These rings, intended to be worn for a week or two in the same way that you’d wear your real wedding band (all day, every day in most cases), allow you to see how your permanent ring will fit when your hands expand or contract depending on temperature, diet, and the like.
+This system works to get the size right for you the first time, which means less time in the repair shop and less stress on your new ring!

 Putting this much time and effort into getting the size just right may seem persnickety to some.
 Aside from ensuring maximum comfort, though, it is also likely to save you money down the line!
 We’ve seen customers reject careful sizing only to come back within a month with problems.
 Whether they lost their ring because it was practically dangling off of their cold finger or they got it desperately stuck on their warm, swollen hand, let their trials be a cautionary example.
 Repair costs can add up quickly, so it’s better to get things right the first time!